 13 – Fairy Garden at Broadmeadow

 15 – Mural at side of Newcastle Museum nearest to pedestrian rail crossing

 16 Blackbutt Reserve playground – Carnley Avenue entrance

 18 – top left – Caves Beach, top right Islington Park bottom left Koalas at Blackbutt, bottom right Jesmond Park Frisbee

 19 – top left – Rathmines Park, top right Hunter Wetlands Centre playground bottom left Civic Park in Newcastle, playground at Blackbutt, Carnley Avenue

 20 – Koorangang Island (Ash Island) Reserve

 22 – Maitland Pool.

 23 – Newcastle Foreshore near Scratchleys.

-Subscribe to The Mummy Project Newsletter and get information about family events and activities straight to your email inbox every fortnight.
-Plus, receive a FREE copy of my e-book ’10 Free & Low Cost Things to Do In Newcastle & The Hunter with Kids’
+Subscribe to Newy with Kids Newsletter and get information about family events and activities straight to your email inbox every fortnight.
+Plus, receive a FREE copy of the e-book ’10 Free & Low Cost Things to Do In Newcastle & The Hunter with Kids’